aquastar/research-homepage/content/post/work-with-me/index.md

   focal_point: Smart
   preview_only: false
 ---
-**PHD**
+**Ph.D.**

 Apply to the Department of Computer Science and Engineering if you wish to work with me.
 Send me an email, schedule a meeting, or visit my office if you are currently enrolled at Mississippi State.

-**Research Opportunity for M.S. and Undergrad students**
+**Research Opportunity for M.S., Undergrad, and High School Students**

-If you are interested in working with me towards a research-track MS degree, a research intern, or for an independent study, please send me an email with your CV and a concise introduction.
+If you are interested in working with me towards a research-track MS degree, a research intern, an independent study, AP research class (high school), please send me an email with your CV and a concise introduction.
 There are openings on a case-by-case basis.

 - - -